sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Applications of Dataset

 ## Acknowledgments
+Please cite the following paper if you use this dataset:

 * [Sobhan Moosavi, Mohammad Hossein Samavatian, Arnab Nandi, Srinivasan Parthasarathy and Rajiv Ramnath; _"Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data"_, 2019](#){:target="_blank"}